 WHAT DID I LEARN?
 Lasky did reawaken my interest in some excellent classic movies.
-We should all watch the film, "North by Northwest" with Carry Grant and Eva Maria Saint, and "Executive Suite" with William Holden.
-In both films take note about how the characters, and Industrial Design takes on a metaphorical role.
+We should all watch the film, "North by Northwest" with Cary Grant and Eva Maria Saint, and "Executive Suite" with William Holden.
+In both films take note of how the characters and Industrial Design takes on a metaphorical role.

 LIFESTYLE OR LIVELIHOOD?
 In the case of Industrial Designers, they typically aligned and actively promoted lifestyle and livelihood as a public image.
-In fact many of them were amazing effective at self promotion and creating an identity as "Design Gods."
-They were regularly featured in the major consumer magazines such as LIFE, TIME, and Good Housekeeping.
+In fact, many of them were amazingly effective at self-promotion and creating an identity as "Design Gods."
+They were regularly featured in major consumer magazines such as LIFE, TIME, and Good Housekeeping.

 SUMMARY: Julie Lasky obviously knew her topic very well, but it needed more foundation and substance for an audience that was unfamiliar with the topic.
-There is much to gain by learning more about the way Industrial Designers shaped our world, invented the concept of "planned obsolescence" and created a whole new industry starting in the 1920's and 30's that lead to fame and financial success.
-They understood the art of self promotion and educating the general public about the importance of their role.
+There is much to gain by learning more about the way Industrial Designers shaped our world, invented the concept of "planned obsolescence" and created a whole new industry starting in the 1920s and 1930s that led to fame and financial success.
+They understood the art of self-promotion and educating the general public about the importance of their role.

 Learn about the origin of transportation graphics that we take for granted every day (many designed by Vignelli Associates).

 Amazon has tons of great books about Industrial Design.
 It is worth the time to read at least one or two.
-These men really new how to create a "persona", engaging both the executive level and the general public in the value of their work.
-Crafts people have a lot to learn about both lifestyle and livelihood from design history.
+These men really knew how to create a "persona", engaging both the executive level and the general public in the value of their work.
+Craftspeople have a lot to learn about both lifestyle and livelihood from design history.